 Children’s Advertising Review Unit

-Pre-Screening ServiceFrom concept to final cut, CARU’s pre-screening services help businesses and agencies spot and correct problems before ads and promotional websites go live.
-Take advantage of our one-on-one support as you navigate COPPA and CARU compliance.
+Pre-Screening ServiceFrom concept to final cut, CARU provides pre-screen services to help businesses and agencies spot and correct advertising and privacy issues before ads, contests, and promotional websites go live.

-COPPA Safe Harbor ServicesCARU is the first FTC-approved Safe Harbor Program under the Children’s Online Privacy Protection Act (COPPA) and can help your company achieve its business goals while ensuring compliance with COPPA requirements, other applicable online data privacy laws, and CARU’s guidelines.
+COPPA Safe Harbor ServicesCARU is the first FTC-approved Safe Harbor Program under the Children’s Online Privacy Protection Act (COPPA), helping companies achieve business goals while ensuring COPPA compliance.

 CARU Supporters have access to benefits and resources including: